Dive in. Get smart. Make some NOISE!

 Print Layout

-I suggest printing the brackets on their side as shown in this picture.
-I use a Prusa Mini+ 3D printer and it's got a 7" square print platter.
+printer bed layout I suggest printing the brackets on their side as shown in this picture.
+I used a Prusa Mini+ 3D printer and it's got a 7" square print platter.
 It's really pretty small and so I had to pack them in tight to fit in one go.

 NOTES FOR